Michael Iovenko School Programs: Drawing Connections

 Incorporating guided tours of the Drawing Center’s exhibitions and six in-school sessions, Drawing Connections is led by a teaching artist who is paired with a classroom teacher for the duration of the program.
 Together, they develop a curriculum that connects topics covered in the classroom with those addressed in the artworks on view at The Drawing Center.

-Each summer, Drawing Connections culminates in Drawing Out, an exhibition of the students’ artwork in The Drawing Center’s galleries.
+Each summer, Drawing Connections culminates in Drawing Out, an exhibition of the students’ artwork.

 In its ongoing partnership with Street Lab, a New York City-based nonprofit that creates programming across the city’s public spaces, The Drawing Center collaborates to offer pop-up drawing workshops that bring our exhibitions and artists into neighborhood public spaces where people of all ages gather, share and learn through the magic and imagination of drawing.